dotschmann/turtle_module_shape/README.md

 to find each angle value <per_angle = total_angle / n>

 ## tri_polygon
-the idea is to divde the internal of polygon into triangle equal to the number of sides.
+the idea is to divide the internal of polygon into triangles equal to the number of sides.